Lifestyle

 Find out more about how your microbiome impacts sleep.

 Your gut needs you—now, more than ever!
 Your health is a priority investment, so eat what your body needs.
-You may be currently eating more staple foods like pasta or canned goods, which seem to be the main items people are stocking up on.
-Fresh, whole ingredients are increasingly coming back in stock at stores, however, and used in the right way they can be very affordable.
 You can help your gut to properly utilize the nutrients found in these foods by remembering to add in your personalized superfoods.
 Try a few of these tips:

-• Add a fresh superfood into already made foods - Using healthy canned (stick to BPA free) or prepared foods can be just fine, if punched up by adding a fresh superfood from your personalized list like quinoa, leafy greens, or fresh herbs.
+• Add a fresh superfood into already made foods - Using healthy canned (stick to BPA-free cans) or prepared foods can be just fine if punched up by adding a fresh superfood from your personalized list, like quinoa, leafy greens, or fresh herbs.

 • Don’t ignore the freezer aisle - Freezing is one of the best ways to preserve nutrition.
 Frozen veggies and fruits are typically picked at their peak of freshness and retain their vitamins and minerals over time.
 Using frozen food can also reduce food waste both in the supply chain and in your pantry—30 to 40% of all fresh food produced is thrown away.
 Stocking up on healthy frozen superfoods can help you save money and eat well at the same time.

-• Make simple superfood soups - Making your own soup is easier than you might think, is very affordable, and also allows you to monitor the amount of salt used (canned soups are notoriously high in sodium).
-Simply start with a superfood veggie (or two), cook it with complementary herbs, add in a healthy broth (vegetable, meat, or bone broth depending on your preference) and blend until smooth.
+• Make simple superfood soups - Making your own soup is easier than you might think, is very affordable, and allows you to monitor the amount of salt used (canned soups are notoriously high in sodium).
+Simply start with a superfood veggie (or a few), cook it with complementary herbs, add a healthy broth (vegetable, meat, or bone broth, depending on your preference), and blend until smooth.
 Soups can last 3-4 days in the fridge or longer if frozen.

-6. Healthy recipes and meal planning: The Viome Community Challenge
+6 - Healthy recipes and meal planning: The Viome Community

 Now that many of us are spending more time at home, and eating more meals at home, it’s a great chance to try eating more healthy, whole foods.
 Cooking from scratch can be a more efficient way to get the exact nutrients you need.
-Plus, making healthy meals at home is comparatively less expensive versus eating out, especially when you use versatile meal prepping methods.
+Plus, making healthy meals at home is comparatively less expensive than eating out, especially when you use versatile meal-prepping methods.

-But, it is not always easy to know which foods are right for you.
+But it is not always easy to know which foods are right for you.
 Viome helps you understand which foods are nutritionally best for you, categorizing your personalized superfoods, and avoid or minimize foods for your unique gut microbiome.
 This takes the guesswork out of healthy eating.
-Our Gut Intelligence Test has over 100,000 users, and an increasing number of them are contributing to recipe ideas, especially for superfoods they may have only just heard about, or never thought of eating before.
+Our Intelligence Tests have hundreds of thousands of users, and an increasing number of them are contributing to recipe ideas, especially for superfoods they may have only just heard about or never thought of eating before.
 The Viome Community and the Viome-Inspired Recipe Group are two great places to start.
-Keep a lookout for our upcoming Recipe Challenge and submit your own superfood recipes to the community!

-A trip to the grocery store can be stressful at the best of times, but now it is even more of a challenge.
-It’s important to remain focused to reduce stress levels and bring home what you want, and nothing you don’t need.
+A trip to the grocery store can be stressful and even a challenge at times, especially when you don’t know what foods are the best for your body right now.
+It’s important to remain focused to reduce stress levels and bring home what you want and nothing you don’t need.
 There are new questions to factor in: What might or might not be available?
 What is affordable?
 How can you be sure to not waste money on anything that won’t provide the best nutrition?
-How can you know what you stock your kitchen with will nourish, sustain and help strengthen your gut microbiome and support your immunity?
-Some simple tips include planning ahead with a list, having ‘substitutions’ to swap out, and of course, try not to go shopping when you’re hungry.
-For Viome users, the Viome app is a handy reference point to take into the store to remind you of foods to avoid, and your superfoods in order to get the best bang for your nutritional buck.
+How can you know what you stock your kitchen with will nourish, sustain, and help strengthen your gut microbiome and support your immunity?
+Some simple tips include planning ahead with a list, having ‘substitutions’ to swap in, and of course, not going shopping when you’re hungry.
+For Viome users, the Viome app is a handy reference point to take into the store to remind you of foods to avoid and your superfoods in order to get the best bang for your nutritional buck.

 When it comes to athletes, their gut bacteria plays an even more significant role in how well they perform and how quickly they recover.
-Gut microbes are responsible for how our bodies break down carbohydrates, fiber, protein, and regulate the body’s energy.
+Gut microbes are responsible for how our bodies break down carbohydrates, fiber, and protein, and regulate the body’s energy.
 These microbes influence the body’s inflammatory response, stress resilience, neurological function, and even impact mental strength—all of which are important to athletic performance.
-We will be sharing resources from our fitness ambassadors on how you can stay fit and healthy at home during this month, but as a starting point you can find out more about the connections between the microbiome and fitness on our blog.
+Find out more about the connections between the microbiome and fitness on our blog.

 Viewing your personal health as an investment may not be an activity that pays back in immediate dividends, but it will certainly pay off in the future, as well as open doors to new health and wellness journeys.